top of page

 The action that lead to his death

-On the 19 March 1915, the battalion proceeded to the St Eloi sector and took over the trenches from the 82nd Brigade.
+On the 19 March 1915, the Battalion proceeded to the St Eloi sector and took over the trenches from the 82nd Brigade.
 Battalion HQ was established in the convent at Voormezeele.
-The battalion remained in the trenches until relieved on 23 March.
+The Battalion remained in the trenches until relieved on 23 March.
 Nothing in particular occurred in this time.
+It would seem that Robert was a victim of trench wastage.

-The War diary recorded casualties as:
+The War Diary recorded casualties as:

 Medals Awarded: